CoxHealth: Cox North

 Cox North is the site of the original Burge Hospital, which opened in 1906 and eventually became CoxHealth.
 Cox North currently features 75 beds.
 This includes a 40,000 visit emergency room and CoxHealth's inpatient behavioral health units.
+They also provide outpatient services, CT, US, X-rays and Labs; as well as physical therapy.

-Meyer Orthopedic and Rehabilitation Hospital
+Meyer Orthopedic and Surgical Hospital

-Meyer Orthopedic and Rehabilitation Hospital is located just north of the main Cox South campus, and is a specifically designed orthopedic specialty hospital to house all of CoxHealth's orthopedic procedures.
+Meyer Orthopedic and Surgical Hospital is located just north of the main Cox South campus, and is a specifically designed orthopedic specialty hospital to house all of CoxHealth's orthopedic procedures.
 The new hospital features 35 private orthopedic patient rooms, 15 in-patient rehabilitation rooms, and 35 transitional care rooms.
 All operating rooms will be constructed to orthopedic-specific specifications.

 Cox Medical Center Branson

-In 2012, Skaggs Regional Medical Center in Branson became a part of CoxHealth and was renamed Cox Medical Center Branson.
+In 2013, Skaggs Regional Medical Center in Branson became a part of CoxHealth and was renamed Cox Medical Center Branson.
 It is a 157-bed hospital chiefly serving Stone and Taney County Missouri.

 Cox Health Plans

 Cox Health Plans is an affiliate of CoxHealth that provides insurance for nearly 45,000 members across Missouri and throughout the nation.
 Starting in 1995, Cox HealthPlans is composed of teams in Medical Management, Claims Processing, Member Services, Finance, Underwriting, Information Technology, and Marketing.
 The Institute for Health and Productivity Management (IHPM) announced, in February 2010, that Cox HealthPlans was selected to receive a 2009 Value-Based Health Award for small employer.
 Cox HealthPlans was recognized for demonstrating leadership and innovation in value health management, in support with work done with the employers of Southwest Area Manufacturers Association health benefit design.
 Cox HealthPlans received the 2011 Trizetto IHM Power Award in the category of Operational Excellence.